-Graduating seniors must file a graduation application with the Graduation office, 214 Enrollment Services Center by the end of the semester prior to the graduation semester.
+Graduating seniors must file a graduation application on AccessPlus by the end of the semester prior to the graduation semester.
 However, students may file one as early as the AccessPlus registration period of the semester preceding the graduation term.
 Additional graduation information can be found at the following web site: